 The 8 Limbs of Yoga

-While most people associate Yoga with physical postures, they in fact are only one of the eight limbs of yoga.
+While most people associate Yoga with physical postures, they are in fact only one of the eight limbs of yoga.

-At its root yoga is a practical, structured, scientific framework and embodiment practice that aims at curing our personal and social ills.
+At its root, yoga is a practical, structured, scientific framework and embodiment practice that aims at curing our personal and social ills.

 Susanna Barkataki, Author of Embrace Yoga’s Roots, Courageous Ways to Deepen Your Yoga Practice.